SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### History

 First, a brief view on how recruitments were done in the past:
-_My batch (2021, but recruitments ended up happening in the January of 2022) had one round of a quick 1v1 debate, which was online since this was the late covid era.
-The format was 3+1 minute speeches with one witness (like a silent round judge), and once the debate ended, we had no contact._
+_My batch (2021, but recruitments ended up happening in the January of 2022) had one round of a quick 1v1 debate, which was online since this was the late Covidian era.
+The format was 3+1 minute speeches with one witness (like a silent round judge) and once the debate ended, we had no contact._
 _The debsoc took in everyone who participated in this round.
 (Except for my opponent who was missed out on due to a system error.)_
 _For my first juniors, we had a similar format but offline._